 Day 4: Machu Picchu > Cuzco There is time this morning for a second entry to Machu Picchu (at additional cost) or to explore the markets of Aguas Calientes.
 Return by rail to Cuzco and stay for two nights in a hotel located close to the heart of the old city.

-Day 5: Cuzco Enjoy a Cuzco sightseeing tour that includes the most exquisite examples of Inca stonework found at Koricancha, in Inca times known as the Temple of the Sun.
+Day 5: Cuzco Enjoy a Cuzco sightseeing tour that includes a visit to the iconic local San Juan market, followed by a tour to see the most exquisite examples of Inca stonework found at Koricancha, in Inca times known as the Temple of the Sun.
 Cuzco's Cathedral, full of priceless art treasures and beautiful altars of silver and precious stones, is one of the most important churches in all of Latin America.
 Continue to the impressive Inca fortress of Sacsayhuaman where enormous shaped stones weighing up to 130 tons fit together so neatly you can't get a knife blade in-between them.
 Enjoy great views over Cuzco and learn about Inti Raymi, the ancient Inca Festival of the Sun that is held here every winter solstice.
 In the evening perhaps try one of the excellent restaurants on the main Plaza de Armas, a short walk from your hotel.

 Day 6: Cuzco Transfer to the airport.

 • Tailor-made journey with English speaking local guides • 5 nights' in your selected category of accommodation • Transfers and transport • Sightseeing & entrance fees • 5 Breakfasts, 2 Lunches, 1 Dinner

 Booking conditions You can add days in Cuzco at either end.
 For a deluxe option, please view our 'Machu Picchu in Style' package.
 Prices do not apply during Inti Raymi Festival in June